Golden Rules of Accounting

 Example II – Let's say Company Y received 5,00,000 via a cheque from Mr X as a trade receivable, formulate the journal entry

-Want to automate repetitive manual tasks?
-Save Time, Effort & Money while enhancing efficiency!
+Automate repetitive manual tasks, Save Time, Effort & Money while enhancing efficiency!
+Try Nanonets Accounting Automation Platform.

 Benefits of using Accounting